Automating Payloads & Delivery with Metasploit

 Option Selection

-is outside of the parentheses.
+Notice how exploit is outside of the parentheses.
 This can be interpreted as the MSF module type being an exploit, and the specific exploit & payload is written for Windows.
-The attack vector is SMB
+The attack vector is SMB, and the Meterpreter payload will be delivered using psexec.
+Let's learn more about using this exploit and delivering the payload by using the options command.

 Examining an Exploit's Options